mcalierno/SDBC/README.md

 ### Changes in this fork:
+Implemented:
-Add option to disable automatic brightness.
+- Add option to disable automatic brightness.
-And controls for manually adjusting brightness.
+- And controls for manually adjusting brightness.
+- Improved UI

-Investigating issues on startup:
+Investigating bugs:
-Ambient light sensor not working until light change monitor goes to lowest setting before slowly climbing

-Bugs:
-Previously set min is forgotten when reopening 'Settings' Main slider does nothing
+- Previously set min is forgotten when reopening 'Settings'
+- Ambient light sensor not working until light change
+- Monitor goes to lowest setting before slowly climbing
+- Automatic slider appears to do nothing

 Also investigate:
 Adding keyboard controls for adjusting brightness